-The input range of the DOC column in the pocket table has been expanded to 32 characters ("Pocket table for tool changer", page 177).

-Commands D15, D31 and D32 from predecessor controls no longer generate ERROR blocks during import.
-When simulating or running an NC program with these commands, the control interrupts the NC program with an error message that helps you to find an alternative implementation.

-Miscellaneous functions M104, M105, M112, M114, M124, M134, M142, M150, M200 - M204 from predecessor controls no longer generate ERROR blocks during import.
-When simulating or running an NC program with these miscellaneous functions, the control interrupts the NC program with an error message that helps you to find an alternative implementation ("Comparison: Miscellaneous functions", page 601).

-The maximum file size of files output with D16 F-Print has been increased from 4 kB to 20 kB.

-The Preset.PR preset table is write-protected in Programming operating mode ("Saving the datums in the preset table", page 452).

-The input range of the Q parameter list for defining the QPARA tab on the status display consists of 132 input positions ("Displaying Q parameters (QPARA tab)", page 80).

-Manual calibration of the touch probe with fewer pre-positioning movements ("Calibrating a 3-D touch trigger probe (option 17)", page 468).

-The position display takes into account the DL oversizes programmed in the T block, selectable as an oversize of the workpiece or tool ("Delta values for lengths and radii", page 167).

-In single blocks, the control executes each point individually with point pattern cycles and G79 PAT ("Program run", page 517).

-Rebooting the control is no longer possible with the $\mbox{\bf END}$ key, but with the soft key ("Switch-off", page 432).

-The control displays the contouring feed rate in manual mode ("Spindle speed S, feed rate F and miscellaneous function M", page 445).

-Deactivate tilting in manual mode is only possible via the 3D-ROT menu ("To activate manual tilting:", page 492).

-The machine parameter maxLineGeoSearch has been increased to a maximum of 50000 ("Machine-specific user parameters", page 562).

-The names of Software Options 8, 9 and 21 have been changed ("Software options", page 8).
+- The input range of the DOC column in the pocket table has been expanded to 32 characters, see "Pocket table for tool changer", page 182 - Commands D15, D31 and D32 from predecessor controls no longer generate ERROR blocks during import.
+When simulating or running an NC program with these commands, the control interrupts the NC program with an error message that helps you to find an alternative implementation - Miscellaneous functions M104, M105, M112, M114, M124, M134, M142, M150, M200 - M204 from predecessor controls no longer generate ERROR blocks during import.
+When simulating or running an NC program with these miscellaneous functions, the control interrupts the NC program with an error message that helps you to find an alternative implementation, see "Comparison: Miscellaneous functions", page 611 - The maximum file size of files output with D16 F-Print has been increased from 4 KB to 20 KB - The Preset.PR preset table is write-protected in Programming operating mode, see "Saving the datums in the preset table", page 462 - The input range of the Q parameter list for defining the QPARA tab on the status display consists of 132 input positions, see "Displaying Q parameters (QPARA tab)", page 85 - Manual calibration of the touch probe with fewer pre-positioning movements, see "Calibrating a 3-D touch trigger probe (option 17)", page 477 - The position display takes into account the DL oversizes programmed in the T block, selectable as an oversize of the workpiece or tool, see "Delta values for lengths and radii", page 173 - In single blocks, the control executes each point individually with point pattern cycles and G79 PAT, see "Program run", page 525 - Rebooting the control is no longer possible with the END key, but with the RESTART soft key, see "Switch-off", page 442 - The control displays the contouring feed rate in manual mode, see "Spindle speed S, feed rate F and miscellaneous function M", page 455 - Deactivate tilting in manual mode is only possible via the 3D-ROT menu, see "Activating manual tilting:", page 502 - The machine parameter maxLineGeoSearch(No. 105408) has been raised to max 50000, see "Machine-specific user parameters", page 572 - The names of software options number 8, 9 and 21 have changed, see "Software options", page 8